sschmid/Floc-Commands/README.md

 as much as you like.
 Floc Commands comes with a bunch of handy commands such as:

 * Sequence Command (executes commands one after another)
-* Concurrent Command (executes commands all at once)
+* Parallel Command (executes commands all at once)
 * Interception Command (executes commands depending on the target command's execution result)
 * Block Command (executes a block)
 * Master Slave Command (cancels the slave command as soon the master command did execute)